supersimple33/aruco-slam/README.md

 **SLAM** stands for Simultaneous Localization and Mapping.
 This means that the system can localize itself in an environment while simultaneously building out its understanding of that environment.
 This project detects the position and orientation of ArUco markers in a video feed, inserts those markers into a map, and then uses various methods to optimize the estimates for both the camera and marker positions.
 In the video above, all markers are placed randomly; before the first frame is processed, there is no information about their positions.

 **Why is this important?** SLAM is a fundamental problem in robotics and computer vision.
+Without SLAM, the small errors in odometry (wheels, IMU, etc.) accumulate and become unusable.

-In fact, Kiva Systems (now Amazon Robotics) uses a marker-based system similar to the one implemented here to localize their robots as they navigate through warehouses.
+**In the real world** many robot companies, including [Kiva Systems/Amazon Robotics](https://en.wikipedia.org/wiki/Amazon_Robotics), use a marker-based system similar to the one implemented in this repo to localize their robots and correct odometry estimates.

 ## Extended Kalman Filter:

 #### With a Multiplicative EKF (MEKF) for orientation.

+We can't use a normal Kalman Filter due to the non-linearity of rotations in the state vector.

-Likewise, quaternions are ***not vectors***, so we can't use the additive updates of the EKF.
+Furthermore, quaternions are ***not vectors***, so we can't use the additive updates of the EKF.
 Thanks to Michael from Shield AI for pointing this out to me.
-Instead, we will use the Multiplicative EKF (MEKF) in parallel for orientation.
-You can find a discussion of it in NASA's [Navigation Filter Best Practices]( https://ntrs.nasa.gov/api/citations/20180003657/downloads/20180003657.pdf) as well as a great, simple explanation [here](https://matthewhampsey.github.io/blog/2020/07/18/mekf) [4][5].
-You'll find below that the orientation is represented by an accumulation quaternion and a small-angle correction parameterized by 3 local attitude errors.
+As such, we an MEKF in parallel for orientation.
+You can find a discussion of it in [NASA's Navigation Filter Best Practices]( https://ntrs.nasa.gov/api/citations/20180003657/downloads/20180003657.pdf) as well as a great, simple explanation by  Matthew Hampsey [here](https://matthewhampsey.github.io/blog/2020/07/18/mekf) [4][5].

 The key components of the Extended Kalman Filter are as follows:
-- **State Vector**: the 3D pose (tanslation and quaternion) of the camera, along with the 3D position of each ArUco marker (all in the map frame):
+- **State Vector**: the 3D pose (tanslation, accumulation quaternion, and a small-angle error vector) of the camera, along with the 3D position of each ArUco marker (all in the map frame):
   - camera:
     - $x_{cam}, y_{cam}, z_{cam}, qw_{cam}, qx_{cam}, qy_{cam}, qz_{cam}, ex_{cam}, ey_{cam}, ez_{cam}$
   - marker $i$: